elenabortolato/elenabortolato/README.md

-Hi!
+Welcome to my github page
-I am Elena Bortolato, a PhD student in Statistical Sciences @ UniPD
+I am a PhD student in Statistical Sciences @ UniPD

-see my personal webpage -> https://elenabortolato.github.io